danreilly/quanet_hdl/README.md

 # project goals
-retarget Analog Devices's libiio and HDL to make the DAQ3 board work with the zcu106.
+Retarget Analog Devices's libiio and HDL to make the DAQ3 board work with the zcu106.
+Develop low level library for qnic

 # status
 The DAC on the DAC3 works.
 ADC does not yet work.